Vandivier/afterecon/content/2020-03-29-a-quick-note-on-the-covid-death-rate-in-the-us.md

 ---
-title: A Quick Note on the COVID Death Rate in the US
+title: "A Quick Note on the COVID Death Rate in the US"
 date: 2020-03-29 10:45:18
 author: John Vandivier
 ---